vulinh64/tech-articles/blog/2025-03-23-swap-two-numbers.md

-# Swapping Two Numbers in Java: From Boring to "Wait, That Actually Works?"
+---
+slug: swap-two-numbers-intricate
+title: Swap Two Numbers Intricate
+authors: [vulinh64]
+tags: [java]
+---

 So you want to swap two variables in Java?
 Cool, cool.
 Let me guess -- you learned the classic way back in CS 101: